gitkumi/config/README.md

 ## Restoring
 - Do manual installation first (need yay to install AUR packages)
-- Run install_packages.sh, install_packages_aur.sh, and copy.sh
+- Run install_packages.sh, install_packages_aur.sh, and restore.sh

 ## Notes
 - When running install_package.sh or install_packages_aur.sh and a package is not found, it will fail.
 Should check the Arch/AUR repo and manually update the name. (most probably it was changed)